ansys/pydyna/src/ansys/dyna/core/pre/README.md

 pip install -r requirements.txt
 ```

-## Start the Server
+## Start the server

-So far, Python 3.6 through 3-8 can be used to start server.
+Python 3.6 through 3.8 can be used to start the server.
 Validate by running
 these commands:

 ```